Home » Repurposed Furniture » Headboard | Bed Parts | Cribs » DIY Coat Rack Repurposed Bunk Bed

 I used this paint sample from Country Chic to paint a top coat with a cheap chip brush.
 Do you think I should have left The DIY wall coat rack black?

-Initially, I started using a dry brush technique like I did on the green bunk bed wall shelf.
-I liked how it looked on the middle portion, but not how it looked elsewhere, so I gave it a slightly heavier coat.
+Initially, I started using a dry brush technique, as I did on the green bunk bed wall shelf.
+I liked how it looked on the middle portion, but not elsewhere, so I gave it a slightly heavier coat.

 Distress Paint with Emery Board

-Did you know that when you want to do light distressing, emery boards work great?
-I buy them in bulk on Amazon, click that link and you can stock up too!
+Did you know that emery boards work great for light distressing?
+I buy them in bulk on Amazon; click that link, and you can stock up, too!

-After painting, I gave the entire piece a quick and light coat of the Country Chic wax—which by the way I really liked!
+After painting, I gave the entire piece a quick and light coat of Country Chic wax—which I really liked!
 I was pleased with the wax and the brush.
 The wax went on very easily.

-I added some d rings to the back for hanging.
-They're my favorite way to hang my DIY projects.
+I added some D rings to the back for hanging.
+The D rings are my go-to way to hang my DIY projects.

 Add Coat Hooks

 Then I got busy adding the coat rack hooks I bought from D. Lawless Hardware.
-I got a great deal on them and I was soooo pleased with the quality, that after adding them, I actually jumped online to purchase more while they are on sale.
+I got a great deal on them and was so pleased with the quality that after adding them, I jumped online to purchase more while they were on sale.
+Smile

-You can see I use an adjustable square to make sure they all match when they are attached.
+You can see I use an adjustable square to ensure they all match when attached.

 If you need help or tips on adding coat rack hooks, click that link for more details.